zirkelc/koa-error/Readme.md

  - `template`: content of error template with placeholders, default: [error.html](error.html)
  - `env` force a NODE_ENV, default: `development`
- - `accepts` mimetypes passed to [ctx.accepts](https://github.com/koajs/koa/blob/master/docs/api/request.md#requestacceptstypes), default: `[ 'html', 'text', 'json' ]`
+ - `accepts` mimetypes passed to [ctx.accepts](https://github.com/koajs/koa/blob/master/docs/api/request.md#requestacceptstypes), default: `['html', 'text', 'json']`

 ### Differences to koa-error
 The following changes were made to the original implementation of [koa-error](https://github.com/koajs/error).

- - `template`: koa-error expected a path to a template file that it would load from the file system.
-This package expects to receive content of the template file.
-The calling package can decide if it loads the template file from the file system or or it embeds it directly into its code.
+ - `template`: koa-error expected a path to a template file which it would then load from the file system.
+This package expects the contents of the template file.
+The calling package can decide whether to load the template file from the file system or embed it directly in its code.
  - `engine`: koa-error supported multiple template engines via [consolidate](https://github.com/tj/consolidate.js).
-This option and dependency was removed in favor of supporting only one template engine [lodash.template](https://www.npmjs.com/package/lodash.template).
+This option and dependency has been removed in favor of supporting only one template engine [lodash.template](https://www.npmjs.com/package/lodash.template).

 ## Custom template